Cod3exl/Dummy-Repository/README.md

 # Dummy-Respository
 Creating a first repo for testing purposes

-Author  - The owner of repository, duh!
+Author  - The owner of this repository, duh!

-Created - WHat use is this information to you?
+Created - What use is this information to you?